ankitmody/CSC-517-Slack-Bot/BOT.md

  4. Alternative Flows

+    [E2] User enters a String value when Bot asks for issue ID as integer for input in which case the bot will ask for user input again with a message "I think you entered a String.
+         Try giving an Integer".
-    [E2] User does not select any criteria to work with issues, the bot will wait for a fixed time interval and will end the conversation.
+    [E3] User does not provide any input when Bot asks the user if he wants to execute the command in which case the bot will wait for a fixed time interval and will end the conversation with the message "You took longer than I expected".

 </code></pre>

 ### Use Case 4: Example to Create a Respository